PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 1. Confirm `git status --short --branch` is clean and local `fb-refactor5` matches `origin/fb-refactor5`.
+2. Characterize
-2. Characterize the adjacent raw activation recovery helpers in their current order, beginning with PReLU immediately after indexed LeakyReLU.
-Select one bounded semantic owner only after confirming its runtime match set, alpha layout/broadcast variants, and interaction with the following recovery helper.
+   `_optimize_transpose_elementwise_concat_conv_nhwc_groups` at its current position immediately after indexed PReLU.
+Select a bounded semantic owner only after fixing its runtime match set, connected-group boundary, and interaction with the following SPP recovery helper.
 3. Treat `_optimize_transpose_swish_qdq_nhwc_islands` as a thin 69-line
    compatibility orchestrator unless a bounded phase-contract simplification is identified; all of its former raw top-level mutation loops now have